 Tired of throwing out leftover cooked quinoa that’s gone bad?
-Here are 15 delicious and creative ways to use cooked quinoa.
+Read on to learn about my favorite fool-proof method for getting fluffy, perfectly cooked quinoa every time, as well as 15 delicious and creative ways to use it.

 #1: Add Cooked Quinoa to Breakfast Cookies

 These hearty breakfast cookies are my favorite thing to do with leftover quinoa!
 They are naturally flour free, sweetened with mashed banana, and boosted with a scoop of leftover cooked grains.
 Get the recipe here.

 Quinoa’s neutral flavor and fun, fluffy texture works great in any sort of buddha bowl situation.
 If you’re new to buddha bowls, check out this post for my best tips for building one without a recipe.

 I’ve tried many quinoa pancakes over the years, and this one is my absolute favorite.
 These lemony pancakes are naturally flour free, filling, and perfect for using up cooke quinoa.
 Recipe here.

 #4: Add Leftover Quinoa to a Super Salad

 Throw your quinoa into any salad or slaw!
 This one is one of my favorite salads of all time with crunchy cabbage, sweet mango, and spicy peanut sauce.
 For more salad and slaw inspiration, click here.